-Auto accident injuries such as fractures, lacerations, and pain are some that show immediate symptoms.
-However, in some cases, car injury symptoms may not be visible right away and it may take several days or weeks before they show up.
+Auto accidents are the cause of a variety of injuries, ranging from minor scratches to serious injuries requiring hospitalization.
+Often, injuries such as fractures and lacerations cause and show immediate symptoms.
+However, in some cases, car injury symptoms are not visible right away and may take several days or weeks before showing up.

-But, even if you haven’t obtained any scratches after an accident, it is important to immediately seek medical attention for a proper evaluation.
-Doing so will help find the total extent of the injuries that you have obtained before the symptoms even appear.
+Unfortunately, some people involved in auto accidents who do not experience immediate or obvious symptoms opt not to consult or visit an auto clinic, believing they came out of the accident unscathed.
+However, it is important to immediately seek medical attention for a proper evaluation even if you haven’t obtained any scratches after an accident.
+Doing so will help determine the real and total extent of the injuries that you may have obtained before the symptoms even appear.

-After your medical evaluation, some symptoms may develop, so it is crucial to stay alert for them, so you can process a new medical evaluation.
-Being keen in observing some symptoms and letting your doctor evaluate them immediately will help you with your insurance claim.
+Furthermore, some symptoms may develop right away or a while after your medical evaluation.
+So, it is crucial to stay alert for them and make sure that you seek a new medical evaluation from a certified auto injury doctor.
+Being keen on observing some symptoms and letting your doctor evaluate them immediately will not only help prevent the symptoms from worsening but also assist with your insurance claim.

-In this article, the auto injury clinic in Hialeah will discuss 5 delayed auto accident symptoms you shouldn’t ignore and should look out for after your auto accident.
+In this article, RiteCare Medical Center will discuss 6 delayed auto accident symptoms you shouldn’t ignore and should look out for after your auto accident.

 1. Stomach pain